mnemnion/loon/notes/clu/syntax.md

 `;` begins a comment, which ends with a newline.

-`:` must be followed by a valid symbol, which may not be separated by whitespace.
-This is a keyword.

 `'` quotes the following form.

 `"` begins and ends strings, with `\` as an escape character for `"` in this context.
 They may not contain a newline.